knpuniversity/javascript/knpu/ep1-basics/create-your-own-promise.md

 If you look at the `Promise` documentation, you'll find an example of how to do
 this: `new Promise()` with one argument: a function that has `resolve` and `reject` arguments.
-I know, it looks funny at first.
+I know, it looks a little weird.

-Inside of that function, you'll do your asynchronous code.
-As soon as that's done, call the `resolve` function and pass it whatever *value* should be passed to the handlers.
+Inside of that function, you'll put your asynchronous code.
+And as soon as it's done, you'll call the `resolve` function and pass it whatever *value* should be passed to the handlers.
 If something goes wrong, call the `reject` function.
 This is effectively what jQuery is doing right now inside of its `$.ajax` function.

 ## Browser Compatability!?
 Polyfill